⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 Final Recommendation

-All three apps offer free trials or free versions - test them yourself and see which fits your training style best.
+All three apps offer free trials or free versions.
+Test them yourself and see which fits your training style best.

-Want More Than Basic Tracking?
+Want More Than a Minimalist Log?

 Try PRPath Free for 7 Days